Ruhi Singh

-Ruhi Dilip Singh (born 12 October 1995) is an Indian actress, former Miss India and model who primarily appears in Hindi films and television.
+Ruhi Dilip Singh (born 12 October 1995) is an Indian actress, model and beauty pageant titleholder.
+She primarily appears in Hindi films and television.
+She participated in Femina Miss India East 2011, the preliminary for Femina Miss India contest and was crowned 1st Runner up.
+She later won the title of Miss Universal Peace and Humanity 2014.

 Singh has appeared in Emmy-nominated documentary The World Before Her and acclaimed web series Chakravyuh and Runaway Lugai.
 She was recently spotlighted among the top 10 of The Times' "50 Desirable Women of 2020" list.

 She was handpicked in 2014, by Femina Miss India to represent India at the Internationally.
 She began her acting career by starring at the drama film Calendar Girls (2015).
-Most recently, she was nominated for the Filmfare OTT Awards 2021 for Best Actor (Female) for her role in the series - Runaway Lugaai.
+Most recently, she was nominated for the Filmfare OTT Awards 2021 for Best Actor (Female) for her role in the series – Runaway Lugaai.

 Early life and background

 Ruhi Singh was born and brought up in Jaipur, Rajasthan, India.

 Career

 Singh's early dream was to become a successful singer.
-In the year 2011, she joined the modelling industry.
+In 2011, she joined the modelling industry.
 She participated in Femina Miss India East 2011, the preliminary for Femina Miss India contest and was crowned 1st Runner up.
 The same year she entered Indian Princess 2011 and was chosen to represent India at Miss Model of the World 2011 contest held in China, where she placed amongst the top 36 quarter finalists.
 In 2012 she participated in Femina Miss India and was placed in the top 10.
 Later that year, Singh represented India at Miss United Nations in 2012 held at Miami.
 But the real success came in 2014, when she was handpicked by Femina Miss India to represent India Internationally.
 Singh worked in a documentary, The World Before Her.
 Singh was named one of the Top 25 Most Desirable Women in India (2014), by The Times of India.
-Most recently, Singh sored to the top of Times Most Desirable Women 2020, featuring at number 9 and will be headlining Netflix's upcoming original show 'Social Currency' slated for worldwide release in early 2022.
+Most recently, Singh soared to the top of Times Most Desirable Women 2020, featuring at number 9.

 Singh was spotted by Madhur Bhandarkar as he was impressed by a Canadian documentary she had done.
 He immediately signed her as one of his five leading ladies in his film Calendar Girls.
 The movie got released on 25 September 2015.
 The story of Calendar Girls focuses on five girls who hail from different regions of India, and who have been selected to pose for the country's most prestigious annual calendar which is a joint effort between business tycoon Rishabh Kukreja and his photographer friend Timmy Sen.